Tenerife Carnaval is the Spanish spelling for Tenerife Carnival.

 The stunning dresses are white and embroidered with gold.

-Go from Tenerife Carnaval to Tenerife attractions carnival which give you time tables of the big celebrations where you also learn, why they draw so many people with all sorts of festivals.
+From Tenerife Carnaval back to Tenerife attractions carnival which give you time tables of the big celebrations where you also learn, why they draw so many people with all sorts of festivals.
 There, you also hear of one big disadvantage of the fabulous wire dresses.

 The carnival guy was one of black dressed men during a burial of the sardine.